-Do you want to study for the Spring PA but don’t have the SOA’s modules yet?
-Below is your study schedule template so you can start studing with our online course today and then begin the modules when they are released in February.
-If you start studying today for only about an hour per day (on average), you will reach 160 study hours by 6/13/21.
+Do you want to study for the Spring PA?
+Below is your study schedule template so you can start studying with our online course today.
+If you start studying today for only about an hour per day (on average), you will reach 160 study hours by 4/12/22.
 This will give you enough time to complete all of our lessons and exercises, the proven method which has helped hundreds of people to pass PA.

 Everyone studies differently.
 That being said, planning a study schedule for PA is not different than for any of the other exams.
 You might have important deadlines, travel plans, or other obligations which need to be accomodated.